Fodor's Expert Review Cradle of Forestry in America

 The home of the first forestry school in the United States is on 6,500 acres in the Pisgah National Forest.
-The school, started in 1898 by Carl Schenck, who came here to work for the Biltmore Estate, trained some 300 foresters.
-Here you can visit the school's original log buildings, a restored 1915 steam locomotive, a 1-mile interpretive trail, and a visitor center with many hands-on exhibits of interest to kids and adults.
-The road from Brevard to the Cradle of Forestry, a scenic byway, continues on to connect with the Blue Ridge Parkway near Mt.
+Started in 1898 by Carl Schenck, who came here to work for the Biltmore Estate, the school trained some 300 foresters.
+Today you can visit the school's original log buildings, a restored 1915 steam locomotive, 3 miles of interpretive trails, and a visitor center with many hands-on exhibits.
+It sits on a scenic byway that connects with the Blue Ridge Parkway near Mt.
 Pisgah.